 Take a day trip to a waterfall and fascinating countryside around Arequipa.
 You will likely spot some vicunas along the way.
 We booked with Cevitur Travel Agency for around 45 soles each.

-Best Places to Eat and Drink in Arequipa
+The Best Bars and Restaurants in Arequipa

 Arequipa’s food and drink scene is hopping, from its delightful craft beer scene, to new takes on old food there’s something for all tastes.
 In addition to the picanteria’s mentioned above, here are some of our favourites: